Ex-NSA worker charged with trying to sell US secrets - NewsBreak

 Ex-NSA worker charged with trying to sell US secrets

-A former National Security Agency employee from Colorado is charged with trying to sell classified information to a foreign government.
+DENVER — (AP) — A former National Security Agency employee from Colorado is accused of trying to sell classified information to a hostile foreign government in an attempt to pay off his debts and “help balance" the world's scales, according to court documents released Thursday.

-Jareh Sebastian Dalke, 30, was arrested Wednesday after allegedly passing information to an undercover FBI agent he believed was a representative of an unnamed foreign government, the U.S. Justice Department said Thursday.

-Dalke, of Colorado Springs, worked for the NSA, the U.S. intelligence agency that collects and analyzes signals from foreign and domestic sources for the purpose of intelligence and counterintelligence, as an information systems security designer for less than a month this summer, the department said.

 The case is the latest prosecution involving a government worker accused of trying to pass classified information to someone they thought was a foreign government representative.
 Jonathan Toebbe, a Navy nuclear engineer, was arrested along with his wife, Diana, in October 2021 on charges of trying to sell submarine secrets to a foreign government.
 Both have pleaded guilty and are awaiting sentencing.